phunanon/uMod/README.md

   - **Alerts**: sends a message to a channel reacting to a specific event
     - Events: join, leave, role assignment, role restoration, moderation note, moderator action (ban, unban, kick, timeout, channel ban), first message in server, join VC, leave VC, membership milestone
     - Criteria: user ID, role ID, message pattern
-    - Optionally with a custom alert message with tokens: `$userId $content`
+    - Optionally with a custom alert message with tokens: `$content, $url, $tag, $user, $ping`
+    - Optionally with a cooldown
     - Also **DeleteAlert**, **DeleteAlerts**, and **RecommendedAlerts**
   - **GuildMods**: assign moderator roles for your guild
     - Only the guild owner can use this command